Hummus, the ultimate mezze.

 I’m always trying to improve my recipes, so when I get in the mood to make some hummus, it’s time get out the chemistry set.
 Hummus is so simple to make, yet so easy to ruin.
 It can be too garlicky, too much lemon or coarse and lumpy.

-After quite a few batches, I have a very good recipe and one secret technique to produce the most creamy hummus you\’ve ever tasted.
+After quite a few batches, I have a very good recipe and one secret technique to produce the most creamy hummus you’ve ever tasted.
 After making this, you will never want store bought hummus again.
 Often, I find that people add too much garlic in hummus and it becomes bitter and sharp.
 The garlic should be an afterthought, not front and center.
-My way to avoid this, is to roast the garlic prior to adding to the hummus.
+Hint: My way to avoid this, is to soak the garlic in the lemon juice prior to adding to the hummus.

 1 Tbsp Lemon Zest